vieux/LiveDroid/README.md

 ----

 +   Display all your games (Xbox Retails, Xbox Arcade and Windows games)
-+   Link to an achivements guide from x360a.com if available.
++   Link to an achivements guide from [x360a.com](x360a.com] if available.
 +   Easily search for a particular achivement on YouTube.
-+   Set your avator as your phone background
++   Set your avatar as your phone background

 TODO
 ----